TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.5.md

 ---

-And he cast down the pieces of silver into the sanctuary, and departed; and he went away and hanged himself.
+He threw down the pieces of silver in the sanctuary, and departed.
+He went away and hanged himself.